Chic African Culture Africa Factbook

 About Funge.

-Funge is an authentic side dish for classic Angolan stews; here is the recipe below.
+Funge is an authentic side dish for classic Angolan stews; the recipe is below.
 Funge is cooked in boiling water until it reaches a stiff or firm dough-like consistency.
 The main difference between fufu and Funge is fufu is pounded while Funge is boiled.

 Angolan Portuguese Funge Ingredients and Directions.